jsha/acme/draft-ietf-acme-acme.md

 ~~~~~~~~~~

 The server MUST ignore any values provided in the "key", "authorizations", and
-"certificates" fields in registration bodies sent by the client, as well as any
+"certificates" fields in new-reg bodies sent by the client, as well as any
 other fields that it does not recognize.
 If new fields are specified in the
 future, the specification of those fields MUST describe whether they may be
 provided by the client.